 - The normative theoretical framework for assessing resources law, in particular the controversies and ambiguities surrounding the conceptions of economic efficiency and redistributive fairness

-- The constitutional framework in China, India and Myanmar governing natural resources, in particular provisions on property rights, ownership/allocation of natural resources, indigenous rights and the right to a clean environment
+- The constitutional framework in China governing natural resources, in particular provisions on property rights, ownership/allocation of natural resources, and environment protection.

-- The core legislation/regulation governing natural resources in the respective country (eg mining law, forestry/marine law, renewable resources law) with emphasis on provisions governing allocation, extraction and transfer
+- The core legislation/regulation governing natural resources and renewable energy in China with emphasis on provisions governing allocation, extraction/exploitation, and transfer

 - The social, economic and political factors shaping the respective approaches towards natural resources management

-- The comparative strengths and weakness of the three jurisdictions and general implications for natural resources management.
+- The strengths and weakness of the regulatory regime and general implications for natural resources management

 A student who has successfully completed this subject will be able to:

-- Identify the relevant statutes/regulations and have an advanced understanding of he legal principles governing natural resources allocation, extraction and transfer in China, India and Myanmar
+- Identify the relevant statutes/regulations and have an advanced understanding of the legal principles governing natural resources allocation, extraction/exploitation, and transfer in China.

 - Critically evaluate these legal rules with respect to the normative considerations of efficiency and redistribution